Best Masticating Juicer

 The BLACK+DECKER is almost identical in performance to the Proctor Silex at juicing grapefruits, but had a surprisingly low orange juice yield.
 The Cuisinart held its own with grapefruits and only created 25 mL less orange juice than the Proctor Silex, but it had to be cleaned out after every orange to keep from clogging, again being extremely inconvenient to use.

 Luckily, all of these products are extremely easy to clean.
 All of their components with the exceptions of the motorized base are rated as being safe for the top shelf of the dishwasher.
-Additionally, these products are all relatively easy to clean by hand, while the hardest part is removing the pulp strainer, which isn't too bad once you get the hang of it.
+Additionally, these products are all relatively easy to clean by hand, with the removal of the pulp strainer as the most difficult part — which isn't even too bad once you get the hang of it.
 None of the full-size products came close to any of these citrus models when it came to being a breeze to clean, making a citrus-only model even more attractive if you hate cleaning out kitchen appliances.

 Juice quality is important if you want to keep juicing; No one wants to muscle down juice.